-Defined by blood pressure (BP) ≥140/90 mmHg on two occasions (at least 4 hours apart) during pregnancy after 20 weeks' gestation in a previously normotensive patient, without the presence of proteinuria or other clinical features suggestive of preeclampsia (thrombocytopenia, impaired renal or kidney function, pulmonary edema, or new-onset headache).
+Gestational hypertension is defined as a blood pressure (BP) of ≥140/90 mmHg on two occasions (at least 4 hours apart) after 20 weeks' gestation in a previously normotensive woman, without the presence of proteinuria or other clinical features (thrombocytopenia, impaired renal or kidney function, pulmonary edema, or new-onset headache) suggestive of preeclampsia.

-Patient requires regular monitoring of BP and urinalysis during the pregnancy to exclude preeclampsia and gestational diabetes.
+Women require regular monitoring of BP and urinalysis during the pregnancy to exclude preeclampsia.

-Severe hypertension (BP ≥160/110 mmHg) requires admission for antihypertensive therapy.
+Severe hypertension (BP ≥160/110 mmHg) requires admission to the hospital for antihypertensive therapy.

 For women ≥37 weeks' gestation, induction should be considered.

-Gestational hypertension is defined by BP readings of ≥140/90 mmHg on two occasions at least 4 hours apart during pregnancy after 20 weeks’ gestation in a previously normotensive patient, without the presence of proteinuria (<300 mg in 24 hours) or other clinical features suggestive of of preeclampsia (thrombocytopenia, impaired renal or kidney function, pulmonary edema, or new-onset headache).
+Gestational hypertension is defined by BP readings of ≥140/90 mmHg on two occasions at least 4 hours apart after 20 weeks' gestation in a previously normotensive woman, without the presence of proteinuria (<300 mg in 24 hours) or other clinical features (thrombocytopenia, impaired renal or kidney function, pulmonary edema, or new-onset headache) suggestive of preeclampsia.